triasteran/Machine-Learning-Zoomcamp-2023/CapstoneProject1/README.md

 ![image](https://github.com/triasteran/Machine-Learning-Zoomcamp-2023/blob/main/CapstoneProject1/plots/Untitled%20presentation%20(3).png?raw=true)

-In this project I'll be training CNN-based models and other standard ML models.
+In this project I tried CNN-based models (built from scratch and pretrained: EfficientNet and VGG16) and other standard ML models (Random Forest and Naive Bayes).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------